k4g4/Yotsubot/README.md

 # Yotsubot

-This is a personal bot.
+This is a personal Discord bot written in Javascript.